 Thank you for expressing interest in our school.
 I hope that these details will help you to make the best of any application.

-We are seeking an innovative, highly effective and inspirational full-time (part-time or job share would be considered) Teacher of Mathematics from Se...
+TEACHER OF MATHEMATICS We are seeking an innovative, highly effective and inspirational full-time (part-time would be considered) teacher of Mathemat...

 Thank you for your interest in applying for a post at Brighton Hill Community School.
 We hope that the information included in this pack will en...